nadinev6/cloudshell-commands-for-qwiklabs/README.md

 There are additional bash files included in this repository, referred to in the instructions as **"bash assistance"**

 **"bash assistance"** prompts the student to enter only the necessary details for a task, and completes the defaults for the student.
+I've included this for Introductory level labs and shorter duration labs (Creating virtual machines, Data to insights: ingesting and querying new datasets 1.1)

 The purpose of bash assistance to retain the diffulty level of the qwiklab, and